liyueyikate/scBIRD/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-This package provides a graphical user interface to predict and visualize chromatin accessibility using singe-cell RNA-seq.
+This package provides a graphical user interface to predict and visualize chromatin accessibility using singe-cell RNA-seq data.

 Installation
 ------------